arunpshankar/VertexAIDocExplorer/README.md

-Sure!
-Below is the cleaned up and formatted README for GitHub:

----

 # VertexAIDocExplorer 🚀

 Unlock the power of VertexAI Search with VertexAIDocExplorer, a two-tiered search pipeline designed to make document searching smarter and more efficient.
 Easily source PDF documents from URLs and perform question-answering on indexed documents with Google's state-of-the-art PaLM-2 model.